web-infra-dev/rsdoctor/CONTRIBUTING.md

 ```

 This website is built with Rspress, the document content can be written using markdown or mdx syntax.
 You can refer to the [Rspress Website](https://rspress.dev/) for detailed usage.

-The source code of Rspress can be found in [this repo](https://github.com/web-infra-dev/rspress).

 ---